michael-shu/recipeasy/README.md

 <img src="./Recipeasy.png">
 </a>

-Recipeasy is an AI-powered recipe recommendation app that suggests personalized recipes based on your saved preferences.
+<a href="https://recipeasy-zeta.vercel.app/">Recipeasy</a> is an AI-powered recipe recommendation app that suggests personalized recipes based on your saved preferences.
 It allows users to save their favorite recipes and uses that data to generate better future recommendations.

 ## Features